 If you are a hardcore developer, you might have already noticed that Microsoft has finally added support for SSH connections on Windows 11/10.
 It is an integration of OpenSSH on Windows 10.
 With this, users now get an option to ditch the SSH client software like PuTTY to connect to a local or a server hosted on the Internet.
 If you are new to this, let us first discuss what SSH or Secure Shell is.

 SSH or Secure Shell is nothing but a general protocol similar to FTP or HTTP that is used to send data from a source to a destination.
 But here, the data sent is strongly encrypted.
 OpenSSH is highly popular amongst developers working on Linux machines as it allows them to access and control a remote server in a network.

-Steps to enable OpenSSH on Windows 10
+How to install OpenSSH on Windows 11/10

 With Windows Features: